cedarbdd/cedar/README.markdown

     #import <OCHamcrest/OCHamcrest.h>

 Pivotal also has a fork of a [GitHub import of the OCHamcrest codebase](http://github.com/pivotal/OCHamcrest).
 This fork contains our iPhone-specific static framework target.
+Cedar also references this fork of OCHamcrest as a submodule.

 ## Shared example groups